brycv/openbsd-scripts/README.md

 openbsd-scripts
 ===============

-Simple OpenBSD shell scripts for various purposes
+This is my personal collection of simple OpenBSD shell scripts for various purposes.
+Right now, all three are designed to be run as root but this probably will change in the future.

 ### cvsn.sh